CharaChorder/docs/docs/CharaChorder One.rst

 Your device will come with two “halves” which comprise the full CharaChorder One.
 Each half corresponds to each hand and is designed for the ergonomics and comfort of each hand.
-The halves are printed by injection mold and made of ABS plastic.
+The halves are injection molded ABS plastic.
 Each half is actually two pieces which are the dome-shaped “shell” and the flat and circular “baseplate”.
 They are held together by 5 M2, Philips screws which are under the “feet” of the device.
 The feet are round, rubberized and help the device to have a grip on desks and other smooth surfaces.

 The left half contains the “brain” of the device, where it stores chords, layouts, and settings.
 It also contains a female USB-C port on